-The IR sensors are connected by digital pin to Arduino and are supported by the hand-made U-shape support, positioned near the pendulum, so that it can moves through the IR sensors and the oscillation period can be measured.
-The overall setup is connected to the computer for data acquisition by the USB cable.
+The IR sensors are connected to a digital pin of Arduino by the Dupont cables and are supported by a hand-made U-shape support making up the hand-made photogate.
+This latter, in turn, is positioned close to the pendulum, so that the mass of the pendulum can moves through the IR sensors allowing the the oscillation period measurement, as shown in Fig. 2.

+The Arduino board is connected to the computer for data acquisition by the USB cable.